40 Xie4 解

 Enlightenment through nine four: 1) to dispel one's own evil (thought or deed) so friends will come, or 2) to perform one's job with concerted effort.
 The toes are shackled due to neglecting one's duty; one must remain sincere and trustworthy in completing one’s mission; friends (support, assistance, etc.) will arrive as a result.
-If this line is activated accordingly, the hexagram will become Shi (7), troops, i.e. united forces, when feminine appears here.
+If this line is activated accordingly, the hexagram will become Shi (7), troops, i.e. united forces.

 The 5th line

-Text: A gentleman is fastened to (the one who) possesses Jie (the means to dispel evil and repel the villain), (which is of) auspiciousness; (he ought to be) sincere and trustworthy with the villain.
+A gentleman is fastened to the that which possesses Jie (the means to dispel evil and repel the villain), which is of auspiciousness.
+He ought to be sincere and trustworthy with the villain.